Electric Vehicle FAQs

 If using a public charging point, rather than home or workplace charging, costs depend greatly on the network.
 Even so it is a lot cheaper than running a conventional vehicle.

 Do I have to pay the Congestion Charge?

-To qualify for the 100% Ultra Low Emission Discount, an EV must only emit up to 75g/km CO2 and meet at least the Euro 5 emissions standards.
+To qualify for the 100% Ultra Low Emission Discount, a vehicle must only emit up to 75 g/km CO2 and meet at least the Euro 5 emissions standards.
 Cars meeting these criteria will need to be registered for an annual fee of £10, but then have free access to the Congestion Charge Zone.

 Will I benefit from using an EV as a company car?

 In terms of costs, yes – definitely.
 EVs are rewarded with lower BIK (benefit-in-kind) rates – pure-electric models and PHEV with emissions up to 50 g/km CO2 are rated at 13% for the 2018/19.
 PHEVs with emissions over 50 g/km CO2 are likely to be rated at 16% for the current financial year.

 From FY 2021/22, electric vehicle BIK rates will be set not only on CO2 emissions, but also official electric driving range, with BIK rates set to go as low as 2% for the greenest cars on the road.